 The highest levels of leadership — including the Board of Trustees, the executive council and other campus leaders — are confident that to build and protect the university’s brand, deliberate campuswide measures must be taken to create a consistent approach to its visual identity and standards for communication.

-To this end, the Department of Marketing and Strategic Partnerships is responsible for the procedures and guidelines that must extend across all academic units, athletic entities and dealings with commercial vendors.
+To this end, the Department of University Publications is responsible for the procedures and guidelines that must extend across all academic units, athletic entities and dealings with commercial vendors.